Fake it till you make it: Learning transferable representations from synthetic ImageNet clones: Introduction

 \section{Introduction}

 \looseness=-1

-The rise of (shallow) machine learning~\cite{chen2001one,vedaldi2009multiple,malisiewicz-iccv11} and later deep learning~\cite{krizhevsky2012alexnet,szegedy2015going,he2016resnet,goodfellow2016dlbook} has entirely changed the landscape of computer vision research over the past few decades, shifting some of the focus from \textit{methods} to the \textit{training data} itself.
-Datasets, initially of hundreds of images and dozens of classes~\cite{pascal-voc-2007,li2004caltech101,pascal-voc-2012}, have grown in size and complexity, and started becoming contributions in their own right.
+The rise of (shallow) machine learning~\cite{chen2001one,vedaldi2009multiple} and later deep learning~\cite{krizhevsky2012alexnet,szegedy2015going,he2016resnet} has entirely changed the landscape of computer vision research over the past few decades, shifting some of the focus from \textit{methods} to the \textit{training data} itself.
+Datasets, initially of hundreds of images and dozens of classes~\cite{li2004caltech101,everingham2009pascal}, have grown in size and complexity, and started becoming contributions in their own right.
 They have been fueling the progress of computer vision as much as, if not more than, the methods themselves.
 ImageNet~\cite{deng2009imagenet}, and mainly its \imnetlong~\cite{russakovsky2015ilsvrc} subset of about 1 million annotated images, has impacted the field in an unprecedented way.
-Yet, curating, and annotating such a dataset comes at a very high time, money and labor cost.
+Yet, curating and annotating such a dataset comes at a very high money and labor cost.

-\looseness=-1 The last couple of years has seen the rise of large and generic models, trained on data which is less curated but orders of magnitude larger.
-Those proved to be easily applicable, either directly, or combined with a tailored model, to a wide range of computer vision transfer tasks~\cite{radford2021clip,jia2021scaling,ilharco_gabriel_2021_5143773,yuan2021florence}.
+\looseness=-1 The last couple of years have seen the rise of large and generic models, trained on data which is less curated but orders of magnitude larger.
+Those proved to be easily applicable, either directly, or combined with a tailored model, to a wide range of computer vision transfer tasks~\cite{radford2021clip,jia2021scaling,ilharco_gabriel_2021_5143773}.
 They have also been used beyond prediction tasks, \eg, for text-conditioned image generation.
 Models such as DALL-E~\cite{ramesh2021zero} or Stable Diffusion~\cite{rombach2022high} have demonstrated impressive image generation ability.
-They produce fairly realistic synthetic images and exhibit an impressive degree of compositionality.
+They produce fairly realistic synthetic images and exhibit a high degree of compositionality.

 Such generative models are trained on billion-scale datasets~\cite{schuhmann2022laion} composed of noisy image-text pairs scraped from the internet.
-Although training such models is out of reach for most institutions, a few of them have been made available to the community, and they will most likely fundamentally impact computer vision research.
-Given the impressive ability of these generative models, it is only natural to ask provocative questions such as: \textit{Is there still a need for real images when training image prediction models?}
+Although training such models is out of reach for most institutions, a few of them have been made available to the community.
+Given the remarkable ability of these generative models, it is only natural to ask provocative questions such as: \textit{Is there still a need for real images when training image prediction models?}